stroblhofwarte/StroblCap/README.md

 ![Screenshot of running StroblCap controller and N.I.N.A.](https://github.com/stroblhofwarte/StroblCap/blob/main/StroblCap_Screenshot.png)

 Screenshot where the EnvironmentPlot is running on the bottom part of the screen.
 A BME280 sensor is connected only for channel 1, the second channel send always zero for all values because there is no sensor.
 The app will not show this values!
-The N.I.N.A application is running in parallel to control the settings of the StroblCap device.
+The N.I.N.A. application is running in parallel to control the settings of the StroblCap device.